ericsone2409/ReactApp/README.md

-# Little App with React-webpack-sass
+# Little App with React-Redux-Webpack

 This is a simple project with React.